vicsz/gateway-oauth2login-sample/README.md

 cf vic-gateway restage
 ```

-Note: Replace MY-UAA-URL with the URL for your UAA Provider for example : https://myuaa.login.run.pivotal.io
+Note: replace MY-UAA-URL with the URL for your UAA Provider for example : https://myuaa.login.run.pivotal.io

 Note: replace MY-UAA-CLIENT-ID and MY-UAA-CLIENT-SECRET with your generated UAA Client ID and Secret